U.S. Passport Requirements: What’s Needed to Get a Passport?

 In addition to these primary documents, there are secondary documents that an applicant can use as proof of identity.

-The required documents for a minor varies and that is dependent on who is applying for the passport.
+The required documents for a minor vary and that is dependent on who is applying for the passport.
 Nevertheless, here is a list of documents the State Department requires to process a passport application:

 - Complete DS-11 Application Form for New Passport